In This Article

 Most people have a rough idea that gambling winnings are taxable federally.
 Far fewer understand how New Jersey specifically handles gambling income - and the state rules differ from federal in several important ways.

-All Gambling Winnings Are Taxable in NJ
+Are All Gambling Winnings Taxable in New Jersey?

 New Jersey taxes all gambling income - sports bets, casino winnings, poker, lottery, horse racing, online gambling - as ordinary income.
 There is no special rate or exemption for gambling.
 It's taxed at the same graduated rates as wages and salary, ranging from 1.4% on the first $20,000 up to 10.75% on income over $1 million.